Gjorgji Tanushev

-Gjorgji Tanušev (Macedonian: Ѓopѓи Taнушeв, born 7 January 1991) is a Macedonian football midfielder playing for Macedonian Second Football League club FK Sileks.
+Gjorgji Tanušev (Macedonian: Ѓopѓи Taнушeв, born 7 January 1991) is a Macedonian football midfielder playing for Macedonian Second Football League club Pelister.

 Club career

 Born in Strumica, Macedonia, he had started playing with local club FK Belasica before moving to Serbia in summer 2010 to sign with a newly promoted Serbian SuperLiga side FK Sloboda Point Sevojno, a club that was renamed that summer after being known as FK Sloboda Užice and merged with FK Sevojno and taking their spot in the promotion to the top Serbian league.
 In beginning of the 2011–12 season the clubs restored his former name.
 Tanušev moved in summer 2012 to Serbian First League side FK Proleter Novi Sad.

 International career

 While still playing with FK Belasica, Tanušev has been part of the Macedonian U-17 team and since 2010 has been a member of the Macedonian U-19 team and in March 2011 he made his debut for the Macedonian U-21 team.